LeeWannacott/DataCamp-Projects/README.md

 Discover what top tools Kaggle participants use for data science and machine learning.

 # 5R.
 Data Science for Social Good: Crime Study
 Use data science to catch criminals.
-Uses ggmap to map Grand theft auto's in San Fransisco.
+Uses ggmap to map Grand Theft Auto's in San Fransisco.